-In my previous life in the NHS I was a Director or Consultant in Pubic Health for many years, and before going into Public Health I trained as a GP and have also worked overseas and in academic settings.
+In my previous life in the NHS I was a Director or Consultant in Public Health for many years, and before going into Public Health I trained as a GP and have also worked overseas and in academic settings.
 I now enjoy the variety and challenge of freelance work, the need to keep learning and adapting, and the experience of working with many different people and organisations within and outside the NHS.

 After qualifying from Birmingham Dental School in 1983, I spent my whole clinical career in Community Dentistry, the last 17 years as a Clinical Director.

-In addition I run my own coaching and training consultancy, Dentalia, providing coaching for leadership to dental professionals, also coaching for dental professionals with fitness to practise cases and also those who are seeking career coaching.
+I currently enjoy a ‘portfolio career’ blending employment and self-employment within an envelope of education.
+I am an educational associate for the GDC in addition to being a registration assessment panelist for them.
+I am lead clinical tutor for the Law and Ethics module for Bristol University BUOLD programme.
+In addition, I run my own coaching and training consultancy, Dentalia, providing coaching for leadership to dental professionals, also coaching for dental professionals with fitness to practice cases and also those who are seeking career coaching.
 I lecture on a broad range of education and training topics to include reflective practice, ethical practice, leadership skills, professionalism, under performance and communication skills.
-I am also a partner in the Dental Coaching Academy which provides leadership coaching to dental professionals and a career support programme.
+I am also a partner in the Dental Coaching Academy which provides leadership coaching and mentoring qualifications to dental professionals.

-I received an MBE for services to dentistry in the New Years Honours List 2007, and was awarded a Fellowship of the Faculty of General Dental Practice by election in March 2010.
+I received an MBE for services to dentistry in the New Years Honours List 2007 and was awarded a Fellowship of the Faculty of General Dental Practice by election in March 2010.
 I was awarded an Educator and Trainer Award from HEE Thames Valley in 2014 for Contribution to Learning Environment.

-I qualified in Australia in 1987, and have been a GP partner in Oxfordshire since 1993; currently I am senior partner at Summertown Health Centre.
+I qualified in Australia in 1987 and have been a GP partner in Oxfordshire since 1993; currently I am senior partner at Summertown Health Centre.
 I have been involved with teaching and training for several years: as a GP trainer since 2000, a GP VTS Programme Director for 6 years, a lecturer on the NB Medical Hot Topics course for 3 years, and as the co-author of a book on the nMRCGP.

-I am extensive experience in teaching consultation and communication skills, and currently lead the annual Oxford Deanery Experienced Trainers course.
+I have extensive experience in teaching consultation and communication skills, and currently lead the annual Oxford Deanery Experienced Trainers course.
 I have a Certificate in Coaching with CBT from the Centre for Coaching in London, am trained in MBTI facilitation, and am an NLP trainer.

 I greatly enjoy helping others discover and enhance their own potential, using creative and flexible approaches to achieve this.